-Note: The project is in alpha stage.
-APIs may change, and some features are still experimental.
+Note: The project is in beta.
+APIs may still change slightly across versions, and some features are still experimental.

-You can find the full Garden documentation at https://docs.garden.io.
+You can find Garden's full documentation at https://docs.garden.io.

 Basics—installation instructions, our quick start guide, and an overview of the main concepts around Garden.

-Using Garden, for features and usage, Garden configuration files, usage with remote clusters, and setting up hot reload.
+Using Garden—features and usage, Garden configuration files, usage with remote clusters, and setting up hot reload.

 Reference—glossary, commands reference, configuration files reference, and template strings reference.